classonvn/classon-lms/README.md

-Canvas LMS
+ClassOn LMS
 ======

-Canvas is a modern, open-source [LMS](https://en.wikipedia.org/wiki/Learning_management_system) developed and maintained by [Instructure Inc.](https://www.instructure.com/) It is released under the AGPLv3 license for use by anyone interested in learning more about or using learning management systems.
+ClassOn is a modern, open-source [LMS](https://en.wikipedia.org/wiki/Learning_management_system) developed and maintained by [Instructure Inc.](https://www.instructure.com/) It is released under the AGPLv3 license for use by anyone interested in learning more about or using learning management systems.